pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ## Message counts

-##### Requires Message Persistence

-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence enabled for your key.

-Returns the number of messages published since the given timetoken (≥ timetoken).
+Returns the number of messages published since the provided timetoken (count includes messages with timetoken ≥ provided value).

-##### Unlimited message retention
+Unlimited message retention:

-For keys with Unlimited retention, counts consider only messages published in the last 30 days.
+- For keys with unlimited retention enabled, only messages from the last 30 days are considered.

 ### Method(s)

-Use the following method(s) in the Swift SDK:

 ```
 `1func messageCounts(